ivarref/clj-paginate/README.md

                      )))
 ```

-### Auto reset

-Your pagination logic may change from deploy to deploy, and the
-cursor returned may not be backwards compatible.
-But your consumers may keep polling using old cursors.

-By default the cursor includes a `:version` field that is a stringified random
-UUID, created at the first invocation of `prepare-paginate`.
-If the field in the cursor does not match with the value held in memory
-by the running backend, `paginate` will start over and ignore the old cursor.
-This means that a consumer polling with an old cursor will simply start
-getting the data from the beginning again, and not have to be explicitly restarted.

-`:version` may be specified in the `opts` map when calling `prepare-paginate`,
-and may be set to for example the current git sha.
-Otherwise it defaults to a random UUID.

-You may turn on the auto reset feature by specifying `:auto-reset? true`
-when calling `paginate`.
-By default this feature is disabled.

 ## Performance

-`prepare-paginate` turns the input collection into a binary search tree,
+`clj-paginate` treats the (sorted) input vectors as binary search trees,
 and thus the general performance is `O(log n)` for finding where to continue
 giving out data.
-However, if `:filter` is used and seldom matches anything, it may very
-well be much worse, `O(n)`.
-Use `:filter` at your own risk!
+When paginating over maps, this
+will have to be multiplied by the number of selected keys.

 Using `:first 1000` and 10 million dummy entries, the average
-overhead was about 1 ms per iteration on my machine.
+overhead was about 1-5 ms per iteration on my machine.
 That is about
-1 microsecond per returned node.
+1-5 microsecond per returned node.

 ## License